RoboSats/taptrade-core/README.md

 ```

 #### <u>Payout transaction</u>
-Once the exchange has been completed or a trader requested escrow the escrow output will be spent again to complete the trade.
+Once the exchange has been completed, or a trader requested escrow, the escrow output will be spent again to complete the trade.
 The transaction is assembled by the coordinator and shared with the clients for signing.
 Once the coordinator collected the
-necessary information the transaction gets finalized and broadcasted.
+necessary signatures the transaction gets finalized and broadcasted.

 **Example transaction**, both traders satisfied, keypath spend using aggregated signature (2-of-2):
 ```